 Although website builders come with a range of useful features to help you create beautiful, professional websites, the time comes when you need to add more features not offered by the builder.
 This is when integration becomes necessary.
 Fortunately, both WordPress and Squarespace offer reliable extensions and integration support.

 WordPress currently provides 54,000+ free and premium plugins, most of them full-fledged platforms, to help site owners add whatever features and functions they need.
 Whether it’s SEO, email marketing, live chat, or lead generation, you’ll find plugins for them.
+As well, there are builders systems like Elementor that can help non-developers built sites faster and with the advanced features desired.

 Squarespace offers many plugins and integrations too, but not to the level of WordPress.
 Moreover, Squarespace doesn’t have powerful enough APIs that outside developers can build upon.